Writing a Hardship Letter

 What Is a "Hardship"?

-A hardship is a circumstance that is beyond your control that has resulted in a situation where you can no longer afford to make your current mortgage payments.
-Hardships that quality for loss mitigation (foreclosure avoidance options) include:
+A "hardship" is a circumstance beyond your control that has resulted in a situation where you can no longer afford to make your current mortgage payments.

 • job loss or a reduction in pay

-• illness of homeowner or family member
+• illness of the homeowner or a family member

 • medical expenses